1973–1974 stock market crash: Large daily price changes

 Out of the 20 largest percentage gains and losses in the DJIA, none occurred during this time period.

 Aftermath

 All the main stock indices of the future G7 bottomed out between September and December 1974, having lost at least 34% of their value in nominal terms and 43% in real terms.
 In all cases, the recovery was a slow process.
 Although West Germany's market was the fastest to recover, returning to the original nominal level within eighteen months, it did not return to the same real level until June 1985.
-The United Kingdom didn't return to the same market level until May 1987 (only a few months before the Black Monday crash), whilst the United States didn't see the same level in real terms until August 1993, over twenty years after the 1973–74 crash began.
+The United Kingdom did not return to the same market level until May 1987 (only a few months before the Black Monday crash), whilst the United States did not see the same level in real terms until August 1993, over twenty years after the 1973–74 crash began.

 Cultural references

 The Hong Kong TVB series The Greed of Man storyline revolves around the market crash.